NeelParihar/NeelParihar/README.md

 My name is Neel Parihar and I'm a Software Developer/Full Stack Engineer.
 I'm from India, living in Mumbai and currently studying Computer Science and Engineering.
 <br/>

-- 🌱 I’m currently learning more about Javascript, Typescript, React.js, Node.js.
+- 🌱 I’m currently learning more about Javascript, Typescript, React.js, Node.js, and TerminusDB.
 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/neel-parihar)
 - ⚡ Fun fact: I love to Click Photographs and Videos.